Tulsidas Jadhav: Political life

-After independence, he left Congress in 1947 and with some other ex-congressman and formed the Peasants and Workers Party of India, of which he was one of founder member.
+After independence, he left Congress in 1947 and with some other ex-congressman and formed the Peasants and Workers Party of India, of which he was one of founder members.
 He won the 1951 Bombay Assembly Election from Barshi-Madha constituency.

-In 1957 he again joined Congress with his other PWP colleagues like Keshavrao Jedhe, Shankarrao More.
+In 1957 he again joined Congress with his other PWP colleagues, including Keshavrao Jedhe, Shankarrao More.
 He was given congress ticket but was lost in 1957 elections for 2nd Lok Sabha from Solapur constituency.
 He was elected as a member of 3rd Lok Sabha from Nanded from 1962–67 and as a member of the 4th Lok Sabha from Baramati as a Congress candidate.
 He was at times vocal opponent of Yashwantrao Chavan in many matters of policies and decisions for which in 1971 elections he was denied election ticket.
 He was part of radical camp in Maharashtra Congress of which other politicians included Shankarrao More and R. K. Khadlikar.